David Bellamy gives his support to a campaign opposed to mining for gold on Croagh Patrick a site of pilgrimage.

-In 1989 plans to mine for gold on Croagh Patrick drew huge opposition from the local community in Mayo, who launched a campaign to save the mountain, which had been a place of pilgrimage for centuries.
+Plans to mine for gold on Croagh Patrick draws protests from the local community in Mayo.
+A campaign is underway to save the mountain which has been a place of pilgrimage for centuries.

-This RTÉ News report is from 28 April 1989.
-Western correspondent Jim Fahy talks to British environmentalist David Bellamy, who has been asked to speak at a rally that night.
-Bellamy says Ireland is the greenest country in the world, but lagging behind the rest of Europe on environmental issues.
+British environmentalist David Bellamy arrives in Ireland to speak at a rally.
+He says Ireland is the greenest country in the world, but lagging behind the rest of Europe on environmental issues.
 Hopefully Croagh Patrick will be a turning point.

 Paddy Hopkins, Chairman of the Mayo Environmental Group and its secretary Seán O'Malley are determined to protect Croagh Patrick and its environment for future generations.

 An RTÉ News report broadcast 28 April 1989.
 The reporter is Jim Fahy.